solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 ![Plotted case data](/img/trying-out-julia/cases_simple.png)

-Great now I have some data and a basic figure plotted.
+Amazing!
+I have a basic figure plotted from the data.

 ## More advanced plotting

 For trying more advanced plotting I want some more data so let's add Sweden's confirmed cases.
-As good programmer I want to be DRY so let's create a function to return the data
+As a good programmer I want to be DRY so let's create a function to return the data

 ```julia
 function get_country_data(country::String, status::String)